Django Material Kit PRO

 Material Kit PRO is built with over 60 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
 All components can take variations in color, which you can easily modify using SASS files and classes.

 To use the starter, Python3 should be installed properly in the workstation.
-If you are not sure if Python is installed, please open a terminal and type python --version
+If you are not sure if Python is installed, please open a terminal and type python --version.
+Here is the full list with dependencies and tools required to build the app:

 Python3 - the programming language used to code the app